Deep Dive

 Multilayer Aggregation

 1. User Proof Aggregator Processes chunks of n user proofs.
 Each run creates an aggregated proof that commits to a Merkle root of the user proofs inputs.
 This step is repeated for as many chunks as needed.
-Usually each chunks contains 256 proofs but it can be lowered based on the machine specs.
+Usually each chunk contains 256 proofs but it can be lowered based on the machine specs.

 2. Chunk Aggregator Aggregates all chunk-level proofs into a single final proof.
 It receives: